PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operator-list deletion.

-Generic multi-branch gate/Add-tree propagation, historically named for OSNet, is mechanically owned by `passes/multi_branch_gate_layout.py`.
+Generic multi-branch gate/Add-tree propagation, historically named for OSNet, is owned by `passes/multi_branch_gate_layout.py`.
 The rule is
-topology-driven: each rank-four branch has a layout adapter, Relu, keep-dims Mean, Logistic gate adapter, and Mul leaf; two or more leaves feed an Add tree and inverse output bridge.
-Its complete 518-line implementation is AST-identical to checkpoint `13ec048`.
-The lowerer keeps a compatibility wrapper and its single production position pending indexed migration.
+topology-driven: each rank-four branch has a layout adapter, Relu, keep-dims Mean, Logistic gate adapter, and Mul leaf; two or more leaves feed an Add tree and inverse output bridge. `run_multi_branch_gate_layout_cleanup` registers stable `LAYOUT_PLAN` ID `layout.multi_branch_gate_add_tree_nhwc`.
+A model-only required-op scan and indexed Add-tree/leaf guard reject incomplete and fan-out graphs before snapshot creation; the complete matcher retains the deeper shape, axes, exclusivity, and adapter checks.
+Input/output rewrites, independent constant cloning, structural removals, pruning, and layout reconciliation use one shared differential graph index and `LayoutState`.
+The lowerer keeps a compatibility wrapper, and its single production position calls the runner with session layout state and diagnostics.

 The larger generic two-way shuffle/branch/Concat propagation rule is now mechanically owned by the same family.
 It accepts rank-five Gather selectors or